WetSuiteLeiden/example-notebooks/archive/README.md

 ## notes_jargon

-A mix of jargond that might be new to linguistics students, law students, or both.
+A mix of jargon that might be new to linguistics students, law students, or both.

 ## notes__legal_identifiers_and_references

-More in-depth notes on some of the identifiers and references used throughout documents.
+More in-depth notes on some of the identifiers and references used throughout different kinds of legal documents.

 ## notes_technical__xml

-Introduction to dealing with XML, for those who have not dealt with in python, or at all.
+Introduction to dealing with XML, for those who have not dealt with it in python, or at all.

 ## notes_technical__localdata